jembi/bsis/README.md

 Many other design decisions in the future will be influenced by the same parameters.

 ## Learn about BSIS
-Learn more about BSIS and the Blood Safety Sregthening Programme [here](https://www.jembi.org/Project/Blood-Safety-Strengthening-Programme-(BSSP)).
+Learn more about BSIS and the Blood Safety Strengthening Programme [here](https://www.jembi.org/Project/Blood-Safety-Strengthening-Programme-(BSSP)).
 Full Requirements Specifications are available.

 # Developer Documentation